 The literal crown jewel of the recently renovated Chicago Athletic Association not only offers some of the best views of Millennium Park, it also shakes up some of the area’s finest cocktails for both indoor and outdoor consumption.
 The multi-page menu is a treat in itself, listing cheekily titled tipples like Right on Thyme (Pau Maui vodka, Bigallet Thym Liqueur, Rhum Clement Coconut, cream sherry, blueberry, lavender, lime, saba, Lagunitas Hoppy Water) and Grandma's Candy (Lapostolle XO pisco, St. George Spiced Pear, Manzanilla sherry, lime, miso, Peychaud's) alongside colorful little illustrations.
 As for food, brunch is big business in these parts, when hearty best-sellers like chorizo-laden chilaquiles, rich biscuits and gravy, and chicken and waffles take center stage.

-One of Chicago’s most ridiculously ornate bars, where church-like frescoed ceilings and high-rising marble columns surround a sparkling little bar serving up chocolate chip mojitos and treetini martinis that plant a tree in the Brazilian rainforest every time you order one.
-(See, we knew you were environmentally conscious.)
-If you can’t make it to church on Sunday, this is a perfectly acceptable alternative.
+Welcome to one of Chicago’s most ornate bars, where cathedral-like frescoed ceilings and towering marble columns surround a sparkling little bar stocked with unbeatable classics and seasonal twists (don’t sleep on the dangerously smooth 187 Whisky Sazerac).
+If you can’t make it to church on Sunday, it turns out the stately Palmer House Hotel is a perfectly acceptable alternative.